patrick-mcclure/adversarial_training_for_fmri_decoding/README.md

 The synthetic data experiment code is in the "Synthetic" directory.

-The fMRI data code is in the "HCP" directory.
+The fMRI data experiment code is in the "HCP" directory.